non-ai-licenses/non-ai-licenses/README.md

-# non-ai-license
+# Non-AI Licenses

-This repository contains software licenses that restrict software from being used in AI training datasets or AI technologies.
+This repository contains templates for software licenses that restrict software from being used in AI training datasets or AI technologies.